decentraland/content-validator/etc/content-validator.api.md

 // src/types.ts:196:3 - (ae-forgotten-export) The symbol "WearablesFilters" needs to be exported by the entry point index.d.ts
 // src/types.ts:196:3 - (ae-forgotten-export) The symbol "WearableId" needs to be exported by the entry point index.d.ts
 // src/types.ts:205:3 - (ae-forgotten-export) The symbol "ThirdPartyIntegration" needs to be exported by the entry point index.d.ts
-// src/types.ts:226:3 - (ae-incompatible-release-tags) The symbol "theGraphClient" is marked as @public, but its signature references "TheGraphClient" which is marked as @internal
+// src/types.ts:229:3 - (ae-incompatible-release-tags) The symbol "theGraphClient" is marked as @public, but its signature references "TheGraphClient" which is marked as @internal
+// src/types.ts:230:3 - (ae-incompatible-release-tags) The symbol "nftOwnershipChecker" is marked as @public, but its signature references "NftOwnershipChecker" which is marked as @internal

 // (No @packageDocumentation comment for this package)